 THE GRANT PROGRAM HAS ENDED.
-The final competition was held in 2017, and funding for students selected in 2017 is unaffected (funding period July 2017–June 2018).
-THE INFORMATION BELOW IS PROVIDED FOR HISTORICAL PURPOSES ONLY - Information for the 2017 Global Change Student Research Grant Competition
+The final competition was held in 2017, with the final group of student PIs funded for the period July 2017–June 2018.
+THE INFORMATION BELOW IS PROVIDED FOR HISTORICAL PURPOSES ONLY.

 Download application materialsThese documents are provided for historical purposes only